TESS observations of the WASP-121 b phase curve: Discussion

-Secondly, the excess may be due to additional sources of opacity in the dayside atmosphere of WASP-121\,b with emission lines in the TESS passband, causing the planet to be heated at high altitudes.
+Secondly, the excess may be due to additional sources of opacity in the dayside atmosphere of WASP-121\,b with emission lines in the \textit{TESS} passband, causing the planet to be heated at high altitudes.
 This would be consistent with earlier findings that there is a temperature inversion in the dayside atmosphere.
-This is also supported by our atmospheric retrieval, which predicts that the inversion in the pressure-temperature profile is more pronounced and that the atmosphere is hotter at high altitudes compared to \citet{Evans+2019}.
-The inferred inversion is also consistent with the pressure temperature profile in \citet{Parmentier+2018}.
+This is also supported by our atmospheric retrieval, which predicts that the inversion in the pressure-temperature profile is more pronounced and that the atmosphere is hotter at high altitudes compared to \citet{Mikal-Evans+2019}.
+The potential temperature inversion is also consistent with the pressure temperature profile in \citet{Parmentier+2018}.
 Potential species that can cause this additional absorption are continuum opacity due to $H^-$, metals such as Fe gas \citep{Lothringer+2018}, or band opacity due to TiO or VO.
 Although a minor effect, the internal heat of the planet might play a role in increasing the temperature as well.
+Finally, the presence of a spatially nonhomogeneous thermal structure on the dayside could be leading to an increase of the thermal emission at short wavelengths \citep{Taylor+2020}.

 The allowed range of heat recirculation can be explained as heat can be transported from the dayside to the nightside when molecular hydrogen, H$_2$, thermally dissociates into atomic hydrogen, H, recombines on the nightside into H$_2$, and releases internal energy.
 This process can make heat recirculation more efficient than that based on zonal jets only \citep{BellCowan2018, KomacekTan2018}.
-A known trend in ultra-hot Jupiters is the decrease of the day-night temperature contrast with the increase of dayside temperatures.
+A known trend in ultra-hot Jupiters is the increase of the day-night temperature contrast with the increase of dayside temperatures.
 This is due to the radiative time scale being too short in ultra-hot Jupiters \citep{Komacek+2016}.
-The expected resulting dayside-to-nightside fractional temperature contrast for WASP-121\,b is $\sim$ 30\%, which is consistent with what we observe.
+The expected resulting dayside-to-nightside fractional temperature contrast for WASP-121\,b is $\sim$30\%, which is consistent with what we observe.
+We used \textsf{Bell\_EBM}\footnote{https://github.com/taylorbell57/Bell\_EBM} \citep{BellCowan2018} to model the energy balance of WASP-121\,b including the effect of hydrogen dissociation and recombination.
+In this model, the predicted planetary modulation amplitude and phase shift are $\sim$600 ppm and $\sim$40 degrees eastward, respectively.
+The latter prediction is inconsistent with the observed phase shift and requires a non-negligible contribution from reflected light in the \textit{TESS} passband, as also suggested by the fact that the secondary eclipse depth measured by \textit{TESS} is larger than that predicted by ATMO based on multiband data.
+Our results indicate that WASP-121\,b indeed has a phase shift consistent with zero.
+This could arise from competing phase shifts induced by the thermal and reflection processes mentioned above, which may be canceling each other.